minvws/action-sonarqube/README.md

 ### Configuration

-The action the following inputs:
+The action has the following inputs:

 - `sonar-token`: the SonarQube token.
 - `project-base-dir`: set the sonar.projectBaseDir analysis property, default is `.`.